acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 Our last model is `gpt-3.5-turbo`, a chat model.
 The results are very negative, and I will be brief:
  * out of 30 games against SF, 2 were legal games and 28 were illegal games, hence 93% of illegal games.
 An analysis of illegal moves shows that most of them are incorrect moves due to inability to master chess rules.
- * for the two games against SF with legal moves, the performance score is 0% (0/2 games).
+ * For the two games against SF with legal moves, the performance score is 0% (0/2 games).
 Hence, it makes no sense to compute Elo rating.
- * out of 23 games against random chess engine, only 6 were legal games and 17 were illegal games, hence 74% of illegal games.
+ * Out of 23 games against random chess engine, only 6 were legal games and 17 were illegal games, hence 74% of illegal games.
- * score against random chess engine is 100.0 % for games with only legal moves (6/6), and 26.09 % for all games, being legal or illegal (6/23).
+ * Score against random chess engine is 100.0 % for games with only legal moves (6/6), and 26.09 % for all games, being legal or illegal (6/23).
 Hence `gpt-3.5-turbo` has difficulties to beat one of the weakest chess engine and baseline.

 The conclusion is that `gpt-3.5-turbo` is not able to play an entire game with a lot of illegal moves.